 Bunika San (Country Director), brings to this role 20 years of experience in rural development and agricultural extension.
-He has worked for bilateral institutions such as GIZ and AusAid, and his international project management experience in the agricultural sector spans South Africa, Mexico and Cambodia.
+He has worked for bilateral institutions such as GIZ and AusAid, and his international project management experience in the agricultural sector spans South Africa, Mexico, and Cambodia.
 A horticulturist by training, Bunika San is also a proven business owner, having built a diner franchise in California’s Inland Empire from scratch.

 Douglas Eads (Director), worked as a financial specialist at Merrill Lynch for many years, and in his retirement has become an active investor.
 Douglas has served on the Board of BB2C since its inception and has been actively involved and generous in the growth of our organization.

 Candy Orlinsky (Director), has previously been involved in start-ups and knows a steady hand is required.
 She has been a dedicated work colleague of the founder.
 Candy has provided support for BB2C since its inception.
-She used her networking skills to help us attain our much needed foundation grant for operating expenses.
+She used her networking skills to help us attain our much-needed foundation grant for operating expenses.
 She has provided unflagging support to us, and in our first year, donated a significant sum of money as a symbol of her dedication and belief in BB2C’s goals.
 She has also been a benefactor of other worthy organizations.

 Mary Ide (Director), is a partner at Harch Capital Management, which is based in Boca Raton, Florida.
 Mary manages the firm’s New York office.
-Her expertise includes trading, sales, and the development of long-term business strategy.
+Her expertise includes trading, sales, and the development of a long-term business strategy.
 Mary began her career at Shearson (now part of Citigroup) in 1980 and has held a number of sales and trading positions on Wall Street, including stints with Smith Barney and Alex Brown.
 Mary has contributed her expertise regarding business and fundraising to BB2C.
 She has been extremely generous with her time and talents.
 Mary holds a BA in Art History from Smith College is married with two sons and lives in Brooklyn, N.Y.

-Eddie Ho has an M.S., in Industrial Engineering from the University of New South Wales, Australia.
-Mr. Ho is a Kodak Certified Six Sigma Black Belt with 15 years of corporate engineering, design and project management experience, who advises us from ideation to manufacturing.
+Eddie Ho (Director), has an M.S., in Industrial Engineering from the University of New South Wales, Australia.
+Mr. Ho is a Kodak Certified Six Sigma Black Belt with over 15 years of corporate engineering, design and project management experience, who advises us from ideation to manufacturing.